Helmina von Chézy: Life

 In 1828/29, her son Max left to live with his father in Paris, which was a grievous blow, exceeded by the message of her husband's death in 1832 and the loss of her annual alimony payment.
 While Max returned to live with his mother in Munich, her elder son Wilhelm ultimately fell out with Helmina.
 Upon Max's death in 1846, she remained alone and in despair.
 Nevertheless, during the 1848 March Revolution she met exiled poet Georg Herwegh in Strasbourg and encouraged him to fight for democracy in nonviolence and by the waiver of radical actions.

 Unsuccessfully trying to find another employment as a journalist in order to earn a bare living, she finally retired to Geneva, where she received a modest pension by an artists' charitable foundation.
 She was by now nearly blind and dependent on care by her niece Bertha Borngräber, who also recorded her memoirs which were revised by Karl August Varnhagen von Ense.
 She died in Geneva at the age of 73.

+Today, a hall of the Institut National d'Histoire de l'Art at Galerie Colbert in Paris is named after Helmina von Chézy.